 Height: 63.5 cm | Length: 63.5 cm.

-To the West Coast people, this great bird is the most powerful of all the spirits – the personification of "Chief".
+To the West Coast people, this remarkable bird is the most powerful of all the spirits – the personification of "Chief."
 Only a Chief may wear this symbol.

 Thunderbird and Killer Whales are major crest figures for the Northwest Coast First Nations.
 The Thunderbird can be recognized by the curled horn on his head, which is characteristic of a supernatural creature.
-This formidable creature was capable of catching Killer Whales out of the sea with the use of his huge talons.
+This formidable creature was capable of catching Killer Whales out of the sea using his huge talons.